Tzu-An/ml_recommender_mf/README.md

   - MFWithNull: With different way to deal with null data from GDMF
     - This model treats 0 as null.
 Better to shift the ratings before applying this model.
     - This model will ignore nulls and make prediction based on information from real rating history.
-    - Most of the results will be converge to some number between upper-bond and lower-bond, and the predictions will not seem like adding a random decimal to given record.
+    - Most of the results will be converged to some number between upper-bond and lower-bond, and the predictions will not seem like adding a random decimal to given records.
     - The predictions would not go too far from the recorded rating for those user with nearly no rating history or no preferences.